-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 You might find that search partners don’t perform as well on mobile devices.

-Segmenting your device data by search partners lets you zero in.
+Segmenting your device data by search partners lets you zero in this.
 You might find that one device performs much better than the other.

-Steps You Can Take to Improve Performance on Google Search Partners
+Steps You Can Take To Improve Performance on Google Search Partners

 Unfortunately, with Google’s search partners, you can’t see specific placements.